mlfoundations/evalchemy/README.md

-#  🧪 DCFT Evaluation Framework
+# 🧪 EvalChemy

+> Transforming Language Model Evaluation into Gold Standard

 This evaluation framework builds upon the [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness) to provide a unified, easy-to-use platform for language model evaluation.
 We've streamlined the process by: